shobhitka/shobhitka.github.io/_posts/2018-02-05-Why_Learn_Linux.md

 6. And of course its Free

 <p style='text-align: justify;'>
-Today open source and Linux has become so pervasive that companies working in Big data, Cloud computing, Databases, Machine Learning, etc. all  use one or the other variant of Linux OS and rely heavily on the Development Tools from the Linux/Open Souuce echo system.
+Today open source and Linux has become so pervasive that companies working in Big Data, Cloud Computing, Databases, Machine Learning, etc. all  use one or the other variant of Linux OS and rely heavily on the Development Tools from the Linux/Open Source eco-system.
 All open source tools are developed for Linux first and then made available on other platforms.
-For exampple Apache Web Server which drives more that 70% of the web servers in the market was first developed for Linux.
-And there is no doubt that we should always develop in the same environemnt as where we would deploy our production solutions.
+For example Apache Web Server which drives more that 70% of the web servers in the market was first developed for Linux.
+And there is no doubt that we should always develop in the same environment as where we would deploy our production solutions.

 Further to underline the importnace of Linux and Open Source in the industry, if we look at how companies are engaging with open source we find that -
 </p>